 Recently, the prevalence of LFs in managing arthritis symptoms has increased.
 Millions of Americans are confined to their homes and are unable to safely visit hospitals and clinics.
 Since the aging population has the highest risk of contracting Covid-19 and of having a functional limitation, more research is needed about how LFs can influence functional ability.
 [10-11].
 Prevalent LFs to investigate include physical activity (PA), mental health disorders and non-restorative sleep.
 In [12], depression and fatigue were found to be increased in patients that report higher disease activity.
 By contrast, healthy lifestyle practices such as meeting national guidelines for PA can lower risk of disability [9].
 The altered lifestyle of someone confined to the home might further reduce physical and mental wellness.
 Not getting the same amount of daily exercise or having a minimized level of social interaction or having to reestablish a sleep schedule are unwanted changes to one’s life and health.
 Because of a limited access to hospital and medical professionals, the role that LFs play in managing arthritis symptoms could increase.
-It is key to better understand the role of physical activity, depression and non-restorative sleep on functional ability.
+It is necessary to better understand the role of physical activity, depression and non-restorative sleep on functional ability.

 In arthritis, physical limitations were found to be associated with co-occurring depression and emotional distress [13-14].
-Additionally, decreased functional capacity and poorer health function was linked to serious mental health disorders in adults with arthritis over 50 years of age [15-16].
+Additionally, decreased functional capacity and poorer health function were linked to serious mental health disorders in adults with arthritis over 50 years of age [15-16].
 Non-restorative sleep has also been linked to higher levels of inflammation in older men resulting in heightened risk of functional disability, with increased risk of incident disability [17-18].
 This finding is concerning since arthritis patients have lower sleep quality than the general population [19-20].
 Lastly, inactivity and a poor-related health status were found to detrimentally impact functional ability in adults over 75 years of age and were found to be associated with higher rates of disabilities and lower independence [21-22].
 Interventions to increase PA can also decrease risk of physical disabilities [23].

 The following literature highlights the interrelationships between inactivity, sleep and depression.
 For example, the relations between sleep and depression were suggested to be mediated by social interaction and result in increased levels of fatigue [24].
 Other studies have looked at how exercise can be incorporated into mental health care to effectively treat mental illness [25].
 Higher numbers of mentally unhealthy and physically inactive days were also found to affect arthritis burden, lower levels of activity and negatively impact mental health [26].
-In [27], researchers found that increased exercise intensity reduced sleep disturbance and increased daytime dysfunction.
-However, this study was not conducted with an arthritis sample which leaves more to be clarified about the relation between physical activity and sleep in a population with arthritis.
+In [27], researchers found that increased exercise intensity reduced sleep disturbance while increasing daytime dysfunction.
+However, this study was not conducted with an arthritis sample, which leaves more to be clarified about the relation between physical activity and sleep in a population with arthritis.
 The overall schematics of the impacts that PA, sleep, depression have on functional ability are shown in Fig 1.

 Fig 1.
-The direct connections between PA, sleep and depression each have on functional
+The direct connections between PA, sleep and depression each have on functional ability

-Ability.
 Also shows the interrelationships between PA, sleep and depression that can have indirect effects on functional ability.